 Helping You Achieve the Relaxed and Carefree Lifestyle You Deserve

 Our south Kansas City, MO clinic offers personalized OCD treatment options to help patients understand and cope with the debilitating thoughts and feelings that come with the disorder.
 OCD counseling is typically at the core of treatment, and patients may choose either individual sessions or group therapy.
 Individual OCD counseling allows a patient to confront and overcome fears with the help of a licensed therapist in a confidential and clinical environment.
-This type of OCD therapy is known as exposure with response prevention (ERP).
-During group therapy sessions, a licensed counselor helps patients who are experiencing similar issues with OCD learn coping mechanisms together, in the comfort of a safe and open environment.

 To supplement OCD counseling, medication is often prescribed to assist patients with symptom management.
 A combination of counseling and medication has proven successful for many patients.
 We also offer a non-invasive, alternative treatment for OCD known as Transcranial Magnetic Stimulation (TMS).